Elizabeth Warren barred from Senate debate for 'impugning' Jeff Sessions

 Abandoning the sports analogies, Warren then urged all Americans to read Scott's letter for themselves.

-"I hope everyone reads the letter," she said.
-"It is eloquent, and it reminds us of a time in history that we would like to think is far behind us but reminds us that it is not.
+"It is eloquent, and it reminds us of a time in history that we would like to think is far behind us but reminds us that it is not," she said.

+Warren also took to twitter, saying that McConnell was in reality silencing King.

-Sen. Kamala Harris, D-California, meanwhile, tweeted excerpts of the letter after Warren was sanctioned.
+Sen. Kamala Harris, D-California, meanwhile, posted the full letter and excerpts after Warren was sanctioned.

 Senate Democratic leader Chuck Schumer of New York objected to the ruling, calling it "selective enforcement" and citing previous apparent violations by Republicans that went unpunished.